What we know so far about COVID-19

-In early January, reports flagged an emerging virus in China that was being carefully monitored by the World Health Organisation (WHO) and other health authorities.
+In early January, reports flagged an emerging virus in China – first detected in late December – that was being carefully monitored by the World Health Organisation (WHO) and other health authorities.

-By January 22, Chinese authorities reported that 440 people had contracted the respiratory virus – called 2019-nCoV, or novel coronavirus – and nine people had died.
+By January 22, Chinese authorities reported that 440 people had contracted the respiratory virus – called 2019-nCoV, novel coronavirus, or COVID-19 – and nine people had died.

 What is coronavirus?